 - Adequate and early exposure to concepts of leadership and the opportunity to develop skills through learning in practice is an advantage that we would like to give our students.

 Ultimately, students in the Leadership Programme will walk away with a broad range of knowledge that will allow them to excel in their future aspirations, whether in a leadership position or otherwise.
-Additionally, students will benefit from:
+Additionally, students will benefit from having access to a network of people affecting social change both in Rotterdam and around the world, a network to call upon in the future.

 What is the Leadership Programme?